Eoin988/wood-sessions/README.md

 - The code used to style the intro text on the index page was based on the information on [CSS-TRICKS](https://css-tricks.com/adding-stroke-to-web-text/)
 - Instructions on how to create a time and date input in the Sign Up sections was taken from [mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The Read me file structure was taken from the example Readme file.

 ### Media